sathya-1994/spring-boot-examples/README.md

 - Spring Boot Actuator
 - Spring Security
 - Spring Boot Developer Tools and LiveReload
+- Unit Testing with JUnit
+- Mocking with Mockito (Integration testing)

 ## Running Examples
 - Download the zip or clone the Git repository.